-The salient feature of modern cryptography, which distinguishes it from just about any other branch of computer science, is that it imposes no constraints on how an attacker might operate (beyond extremely generous assumptions on the amount of computational resources that are available to it).
+The most salient characteristic of modern cryptography, which distinguishes it from just about any other branch of computer science, is that it imposes no constraints on how an attacker might operate (beyond extremely generous assumptions on the amount of computational resources that are available to it).
 Although this modeling decision places seemingly impossible design constraints, it is what makes cryptographic solutions so powerful.
 It also enables the development of a rigorous theory of cryptography in which the notion of a cryptographic attack is at the same time realistic and has a precise mathematical meaning.

 The objective of the first few lectures will be to introduce the basic elements of this theory and apply it to develop encryption, identification, and authentication schemes.
 These will lead to some natural generalizations and conceptualizations that may be less familiar but are fundamental in modern cryptography.
 One specification that captures all of the above examples and many more is that of secure multiparty computation.
 Here several parties that do not trust one another want to perform some joint computation without revealing their private inputs.
 For example these may be voters in an election, or hospitals comparing the effectiveness of their treatments, or gamblers playing an online game of poker in the absence of a trusted card dealer.
-Identification protocols in which you prove your identity without publicly revealing your "password" lead to the notion of zero-knowledge proofs, a method by which one can prove the veracity of any statement (like the knowledge of your password) without revealing any additional information (like what is the first letter of your password).
+Identification protocols in which you prove your identity without publicly revealing your "password" lead to the notion of zero-knowledge proofs, a method by which one can prove the veracity of any statement (like the knowledge of your password) without revealing any additional information (like what is the first letter in your password).

 Despite its considerable reach, cryptography does not provide solutions that meet all imaginable security requirements.
 One familiar example of a problem without a cryptographic solution is copy protection (i.e. the prevention of duplicating data like movies, books, and computer programs).
-Another task whose impossibility is much less obvious is program obfuscation, namely the ability to compile source code to an executable that hides the code.
+Another task whose impossibility is much less obvious is program obfuscation, namely the ability to compile source code to an executable that completely hides the source code.
 This is somewhat unfortunate because many desirable cryptographic functionalities (for instance, various enhanced forms of encryption) can be implemented fairly easily using a program obfuscator.
 Much recent research in cryptography is concerned with the feasibility of restricted forms of obfuscation which are sometimes sufficient for the desired applications.

 Although this course is of a foundational nature, the concepts and ideas are relevant to several recent trends in computer science.
 In many "cloud computing" scenarios, computationally restricted clients outsource storage or computation to powerful servers.
 This brings out various security issues (keeping the client's data private, trusting the outcome of the computation) that are amenable to cryptographic solutions.
 Cryptography is also closely related to machine learning: The problem of breaking a cryptographic system can in a very precise sense be viewed as learning secret information about it from traces of its behavior.
 This connection reveals important insights on the limitations of learning algorithms.
-The race to build quantum computers and networks impacts the validity of some basic assumptions underlying the security of existing systems, but also presents opportunities for radically new solutions.
-Last but not least, there has been much recent interest in distributed consensus algorithms, especially blockchains, which combine cryptography with economic incentives to make some people very rich!
+Last but not least, there has been much recent interest in distributed consensus algorithms, especially blockchains which combine cryptographic tools and incentives to make some people very rich!
+I hope to touch upon some of these connections in the course.